2021/12/McCall-Torrance-Knowing-Creation.png

 2021/09/Thomas-McCall-300x300-2.jpg

-Thomas H. McCall (PhD Calvin Theological Seminary) is Professor of Theology and Scholar-in-Residence at Asbury University.
-His recent publications include An Invitation to Analytic Christian Theology (IVP Academic, 2015), and Against God and Nature: The Doctrine of Sin (Crossway, 2019).
+Thomas H. McCall (PhD Calvin Theological Seminary) is the Timothy C. and Julie M. Tennent Chair of Theology at Asbury University.
+His recent publications include Against God and Nature: The Doctrine of Sin (Crossway, 2019), After Arminius: A Historical Introduction to Arminian Theology (Oxford Univeristy Press, 2020), and Analytic Christology and the Theological Interpretation of the New Testament (Oxford University Press, 2021).
 He was the Director of the Henry Center from 2012–2020.

 2021/09/Andrew-Torrance-300x300-1.jpg